NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Physics reach

 \section{Physics reach}

 In the following, the sensitivity of the setup schemes described is estimated for the \textit{BC}s proposed in \cite{Beacham:2019nyx}.
 The sensitivity is expressed in terms of the expected 90\% confidence level exclusion bounds on the FIP model parameters (mass, coupling to the SM fields) in the absence of a new-physics signal.
-Three extreme cases are shown: \textbf{BDF 0}, the minimal-modification scheme; \textbf{BDF 3a}, the scheme providing the largest sensitivity reach achievable with the NA62 detectors; \textbf{BDF 4}, the originally proposed SHiP configuration, as provided in Ref.~\cite{SHiP2023}.
+Three extreme cases are shown: \textbf{BDF 0}, the minimal-modification scheme in both on-axis (solid) and off-axis (dashed) configurations; \textbf{BDF 3a}, the scheme providing the largest sensitivity reach achievable with the NA62 detectors; \textbf{BDF 4}, the originally proposed SHiP configuration, as provided in ref.~\cite{SHiP2023}.

 The same simulation with a toy MC is performed for all geometries for the same theory inputs and for the {\bf same PoT} to compare the performances on equal grounds.
-These are then compared with the expected NA62 reach simulated using the same toy MC and compared with the finalised analysis projections based on Ref.~\cite{Jerhot:2936260}.
+These are then compared with the expected NA62 reach simulated using the same toy MC and compared with the finalised analysis projections based on ref.~\cite{Jerhot:2936260}.
+For comparisons between \textsc{Alpinist} and sensitivities determined with \textsc{FairShip} see ref.~\cite{Schubert:2024hpm}.